 The U.S. Department of Agriculture’s (USDA) nondiscrimination regulation (7 CFR 15b), as well as the regulations governing the National School Lunch Program and School Breakfast Program, make it clear that substitutions to the regular school meal must be made for children who are unable to eat school meals because of their disabilities.

 These regulations require substitutions or modifications in school meals for children whose disabilities restrict their diets.

 Nutrition Services under an IEP

-The guidance addresses IDEA 2004 and the ADA and makes it clear that if a student has a documented disability that restricts their diet, the school food service department must make the substitutions as listed by a licensed physician on a medical statement form.
+The guidance addresses IDEA 2004 and the ADA and makes it clear that if a student has a documented disability that restricts their diet, the school food service department must make the substitutions in lunches and afterschool snacks for students.

-- an explanation of why the disability restricts the child’s diet
+- an explanation of how the disability restricts the child’s diet

-- the food or foods to be omitted from the child’s diet, and the food or choice of foods that must be substituted
+- the food or foods to be omitted from the child’s diet, and the recommended alternatives for a modified meal